Construction Accidents Are Dangerous and Costly

 Obtain witness information – A construction accident case can quickly devolve into a matter of your account of what happened versus the Defendant’s.
 Identifying and obtaining statements from any eyewitnesses can go a long way towards verifying your version of events for a judge or jury.

 Seek medical attention – Any gaps in treatment could also be used to cast doubt on the causal relationship between your injuries and an accident on a construction site.
-Following through on a proposed course of treatment will also increase your changes of recovering from any injuries sustained.
+Following through on a proposed course of treatment will also increase your chances of recovering from any injuries sustained.

 Do not talk to the insurance company – Any recorded statements that you give to an insurer about your accident or injuries can be used against you.
 Even something as simple as answering the question “How do you feel?” can impact the value of your case, so say nothing to any representative at an insurance company if possible.
 If the insurance carrier persists in demanding to speak with you about your case, and it will, then maybe you should…